48 Code Analysis

 , and so on.

-It is common sense that completely automated analysis can produce non sequitur results, thus rizin provides separate commands for the particular stages of the analysis allowing fine-grained control of the analysis process.
+It is common sense that completely automated analysis can produce non sequitur results, thus Rizin provides separate commands for the particular stages of the analysis allowing fine-grained control of the analysis process.
 Moreover, there is a treasure trove of configuration variables for controlling the analysis outcomes.
-You can find them in analysis.*
+You can find them via command el

 and emu.*